moby/moby/docs/sources/reference/commandline/cli.md

     Usage: docker build [OPTIONS] PATH | URL | -

-    Build a new container image from the source code at PATH
+    Build a new image from the source code at PATH

       --force-rm=false     Always remove intermediate containers, even after unsuccessful builds --no-cache=false     Do not use cache when building the image